OBBBA Deep Dive – Part 2: SALT Deduction Strategies

 Quick Examples

-• Idea: If your assessed property tax or 4th state estimate isn’t yet paid, doing so by 12/31/2025 could help you fully utilize the higher cap this year.
+Strategy: If your property tax bill or fourth-quarter state estimate hasn’t been paid, doing so by December 31, 2025 could maximize this year’s benefit.

 Can Trusts Help “Multiply” SALT Caps?